 - Set expectations.
-Talk with your partner about how often you need to spend quality time with them and just like self-care, make sure it’s meaningful and realistic.
+Talk with your partner about how often you need to spend quality time with them, and like self-care, make sure it’s meaningful and realistic.

-- Try using Love map card decks.
-This is a great two-fold activity that not only helps you feel known by your partner, but can serve as a positive QT activity.
+- Try using Love Map card decks.
+This excellent two-fold activity helps you feel known by your partner and serves as a positive quality time activity.
 Give it a try during your next date night!